qossmic/deptrac/README.md

 make build
 ```

-This will create a executable file `debtrac.phar` file in the current directory.
-Feel free to add it to your PATH (i.e. `/usr/local/bin`)
+This will create an executable file `debtrac.phar` file in the current directory.
+In order to use deptract globally on your system, feel free to add it to your PATH (i.e. `/usr/local/bin`)